777shipra/R-Beginners/MATRICES/basketballPROJECT/readme.md

 Read the files in this section in order given bellow(in R-Studios):-

+* read "The-Challenge.pdf" for understanding the task performed in this section
 * read s4-BasketballData.R and load the variables by selecting the whole code and pressing ctrl+Enter

 then go for files in this order